Plebware/Plebware.github.io/everyday/juelz-news/_posts/2026-09-21-open-ai-and-me.md

 The latest project, 🦯 **The Cane Otto Chose**, brings together several recurring elements of our work:

-🧑 Otto as a recurring character
+- 🧑 Otto as a recurring character
-😂 Your particular sense of humour
+- 😂 My own particular sense of humour
-🗣️ Your conversational writing style
+- 🗣️ My conversational writing style
-✍️ AI-assisted writing
+- ✍️ AI-assisted writing
-🔄 Multiple refinement passes
+- 🔄 Multiple refinement passes
-🐙 GitHub
+- 🐙 GitHub
-🚀 Actual publication
+- 🚀 Actual publication

 In that sense, it is a good snapshot of how our work together has evolved.

 From:

-💅 Auntie Sharon doing her nails during loadshedding
+### 💅 Auntie Sharon doing her nails during loadshedding

 to:

-🐧 Troubleshooting Wine on SparkyLinux
+### 🐧 Troubleshooting Wine on SparkyLinux

 to:

-🖼️ Editing Otto and Tayler
+### 🖼️ Editing Otto and Taylor

 to:

-🦯 Writing and publishing The Cane Otto Chose
+### 🦯 Writing and publishing The Cane Otto Chose

 our projects have gradually expanded from individual questions into ongoing creative and technical projects with actual outputs and workflows.